What Is The NIT Bracket (National Invitation Tournament)?

 After the NCAA Tournament selections are announced, the top remaining 32 teams on the seed list are invited to the NIT Tournament.
 The NIT Committee then completes the bracket by slotting the seeded teams into one of four regions and seeding them from 1-8 within their regions, all based on the teams’ overall position on the seed list.
 The top two seeded teams from a single conference are automatically put into separate regions; seeds may be slightly altered to accomplish this.

 St. John’s has won the most NIT championships, with five titles.
 Bradley has four championships, and Dayton and Stanford both have three.
 The teams that have played the most games in the NIT are St. John’s, Dayton, Providence, and Minnesota.
 The teams with the highest winning percentages in the NIT are UCLA, Michigan, Penn State, Air Force, and Purdue.

-A Women's National Invitational Tournament, or WNIT, has been staged since 1969.
-In the beginning, it was an eight-team tournament in Amarillo, Texas.
+A Women’s National Invitational Tournament (WNIT) has been staged since 1969.
+In the beginning, it was merely an eight-team tournament in Amarillo, Texas.
 After a two-year break and reconfiguration in the 1990s, the WNIT has expanded into the 64-team tournament that it is today.
-Like the NIT, the WNIT invites regular-season conference champions that lose their conference tournaments, then fills out the bracket with the best remaining teams that didn't make the NCAA Tournament.
+Like the NIT, the WNIT invites regular-season conference champions that lose their conference tournaments, then fills out the bracket with the best remaining teams that didn’t make the NCAA Tournament.

 The NIT Tournament bracket is the method by which teams are seeded and organized in the National Invitational Tournament (NIT).
 The NIT is a men’s college basketball tournament, and the teams that compete in it are the best teams in the country that didn’t make it into the NCAA Tournament.
 The NIT Tournament bracket is a single-elimination single bracket that divides its field of 32 teams into four eight-team regions.
 Each team in a region is seeded 1-8.